Plenty of Fish Caught by "Fishers of Men" and Heaven Bound

 A thrill-of-a-lifetime fishing trip?
 For sure!
-Interestingly, fishing imagery occurs frequently in the New Testament of the bible.
-In their own fish-catching ventures, Peter and his fisherman friends used nets, not a rod, reel, and line as we did on that remote Alaskan river.
-But how and what these biblical fishermen did offers insights for us in gathering souls for the Lord.
+Interestingly, fishing imagery occurs frequently in the New Testament of the Bible.
+In their own fish-catching ventures, Peter and his fisherman friends used nets, not a rod, reel, and line as we did on that Alaskan river.
+But how and what these biblical fishermen did offers insights for us in winning souls for the Lord.

 Today we will focus our attention on two portions of Scripture: Luke 5:1-10 and John 21:1-11.
 (It would be helpful for the internet reader to take a few minutes now and read those verses.)

 Luke 5:5 Simon answered, "Master, we've worked hard all night and haven't caught anything....